VoiSmart/pjsip-android-builder/README.md

 Supported target ABIs: armeabi, armeabi-v7a, x86, x86_64, arm64-v8a

-Example using GCC 4.8, NDK 10e, OpenSSL 1.0.2d and targeting for armeabi-v7a and Android API 21.
+Example using GCC 4.8, NDK 10e, OpenSSL 1.0.2d and Android API 21 for armeabi-v7a.
-./openssl-build /home/user/android-ndk-r10e \
+./openssl-build /home/user/android-ndk-r10e /home/user/openssl-1.0.2d 21 \
-                /home/user/openssl-1.0.2d \
-                21 \
-                armeabi-v7a \
-                4.8 \
-                /home/user/output/armeabi-v7a
+                armeabi-v7a 4.8 /home/user/output/armeabi-v7a
 ```
 If you want to leverage on the <b>config.conf</b> properties and build OpenSSL for every configured target arch, you can use the following helper script:
 ```